ankumar/architecture/Patterns/Stuff.md

  * [GCP Cloud Run- Run stateless containers on a fully managed environment](https://cloud.google.com/run/)

 ![](https://images.ctfassets.net/ro61k101ee59/2bmS9TVlJc5einK9YLBY3V/992367961e649dd0343a3486616601fd/Image-1.png?w=1348&q=90)
-<p align="center"> <a href="https://monzo.com/blog/we-built-network-isolation-for-1-500-services">A Modern App, Monzo Bank: 1,600+ services - A visualisation of network of microservices w/ Strong DevOps & Observability</a> </p>
+<p align="center"> <a href="https://monzo.com/blog/we-built-network-isolation-for-1-500-services">Microservices: A Modern App, Monzo Bank: 1,600+ services - A visualisation of network of microservices w/ Strong DevOps & Observability</a> </p>

 ## Data-Intensive:
 ### Data powers new innovations, improvements in customer experience, and efficiency.
 Small advantage in data and algorithms result in increased customers/business success which in turn results in more data.
 This virtuous cycle due to positive feedback loop amplifies a company's competitive advantage, making data one of the key ingredients in building companies that have Increasing Returns instead of commonly seen Decreasing Returns.